ja3067/ja3067.github.io/projects.md

 * <a href="https://github.com/ja3067/gradient-descent-examples">**Logistic/Linear Regression in Numpy:**</a> These scripts use backpropogation to perform linear and logistic regression, with an algorithm implemented from scratch in Numpy/Python.

-Other side-projects include various <a href="https://github.com/ja3067/examples/blob/master/preprocessing.py">sanitization utilities</a> for images and text, and some curiosities like a <a href="https://github.com/ja3067/examples/blob/master/mandelbrot.py">Mandelbrot generator</a> and some scientific visualization datasets.
+Other side-projects include <a href="https://github.com/ja3067/demos/blob/master/python-notes.ipynb">general python notes</a> and <a href="https://github.com/ja3067/demos/blob/master/python-notes-modules.ipynb">module tutorials</a>, and various scientific visualization tools.
+More small scripts and utilities will be added gradually.

 ## Tensorflow/Keras Tutorials